|

 lives are enriched.

-After almost two decades of world travel, we realized that the only place where
+Now, into our fourth decade of world travel, we realized that the only place where

 we need to drive is in the States.
 Elsewhere we take public transportation or